 Essentially, there are two ways that fish oil can affect you: 1) getting enough will lead to you functioning at 100%, or 2) not getting enough will leave you feeling terrible, and over time, a lack of omega-3 fatty acids can actually lead to serious health complications.

 Fish/Krill Oil is a natural anti-inflammatory

 Fish oil has been proven over and over again to have anti-inflammatory effects.
 Inflammation is a big deal.
-Think of any disease with the suffix “itis” by and large, those are caused by inflammation in some way, shape, or form.
-And aside from that, inflammation also has links to more serious diseases including cardiovascular diseases, certain cancers, and even Alzheimer’s disease.
+Think of any issues with the suffix “itis” by and large, those are caused by inflammation in some way, shape, or form.
+And aside from that, inflammation also has links to more serious issues including cardiovascular issues , certain cancers, and even memory issues.

 Fish oil can reduce your levels of inflammation, even if your diet is conducive to inflammation.
 An excess of omega-6 fatty acids can lead to inflammation.
 Even if you never eat fish (some people dislike the taste and/or texture, or you live in a desert), you can still be healthy with a krill oil or fish oil supplement.

 Omega-3 is one of the most prevalent fatty acids in the brain